broadinstitute/wdl-runner/wdl_runner/README.md

 1. Clone or fork this repository.

-2. Enable the Genomics, Cloud Storage, and Compute Engine APIs on a new or existing Google Cloud Project using the [Cloud Console](https://console.cloud.google.com/flows/enableapi?apiid=genomics,storage_component,compute_component&redirect=https://console.cloud.google.com)
+2. Enable the Life Sciences, Cloud Storage, and Compute Engine APIs on a new or existing Google Cloud Project using the [Cloud Console](https://console.cloud.google.com/flows/enableapi?apiid=lifesciences,storage_component,compute_component&redirect=https://console.cloud.google.com)

-3. Follow the Google Genomics [getting started instructions](https://cloud.google.com/life-sciences/docs/quickstart) to install and authorize the Google Cloud SDK.
+3. Follow the Google Cloud Life Sciences [getting started instructions](https://cloud.google.com/life-sciences/docs/quickstart) to install and authorize the Google Cloud SDK.

 4. Follow the Cloud Storage instructions for [Creating Storage Buckets](https://cloud.google.com/storage/docs/creating-buckets) to create a bucket for workflow output and logging